open-telemetry/opentelemetry-specification/specification/metrics/api.md

 The term _additive_ is used to specify a characteristic of some measurements, meant to indicate that only the sum is considered useful information.
-These are measurements that you would naturally combine using arithmethic addition, usually real quantities of something (e.g., number of bytes).
+These are measurements that you would naturally combine using arithmetic addition, usually real quantities of something (e.g., number of bytes).

 Non-additive measurements are used when the set of values, also known